MrEttore/llm-arena/README.md

 ---

-If you read this far and want to chat about frontend and AI, reach out.
+If you read this far and want to chat about frontend and AI development, reach out.
 I'm always happy to connect!